Storm chances return this weekend

-WICHITA FALLS, Texas (TNN) -For your Wednesday, we are going to have a few morning showers.
-It will be cool again today.
-Today, we will only have a high of 63 with mostly cloudy skies.
-There is good news with the forecast.
-We will lose the rain chances for Thursday and Friday.
+WICHITA FALLS, Texas (TNN) - We will lose the rain chances for Thursday and Friday.
 We will also warm up into the 70 and 80s by the end of the week.
+Thursday, we will see a high of 73 with partly cloudy skies.
+On Friday, we will warm up even more.
+Friday, we will have a high of 80 with partly cloudy skies.
 Storm chances return by Saturday.
 Multiple days of storm chances are in the forecast.
-Saturday through Tuesday, we have storm chances in the forecast.
+Saturday through Friday, we have storm chances in the forecast.
 There is a good chance that we will see storms daily next week.

 Copyright 2021 Texoma News Network.
 All rights reserved.